mackr2015/scrape-imgs-python/README.md

 ### Download Images from the url - Python

-- using pythong and BeautifulSuop download images form the Tivat.travel web page
+- using python package BeautifulSoup download images from the website url
-- two options provided
-1. - save images into images folder
-2. - save img url into doc file
+    - 1. save images urls into a txt file - script `scrape-imgs-url-to-txt.py` and then
+    - 2. download these images - script `scrape-imgs-download.py`  getting status code 404, maybe because of timeout... still testing

 ### Install